BlaqueDevs/se-assignment-day-4-software-project-management-Kwambokah/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

 ## 3. Compare and contrast Agile and Waterfall methodologies.
-What are the main advantages and disadvantages of each?#### Comparison of Agile and Waterfall Methodologies
+What are the main advantages and disadvantages of each?

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
-Can you provide examples of each?#### When Agile is More Beneficial
+Can you provide examples of each?

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?